Driver Routing and Scheduling with Synchronization Constraints: Problem Description

 In many countries, driver schedules are subject to strict driving time regulations that aim to protect driver working conditions and improve road safety.
 Such regulations limit, for example, the daily driving time or the maximum driving time without a break.
 However, in long-distance bus networks, many lines have a travel duration that exceeds these limits.
 For coach companies, having the driver take their break while passengers are waiting on the bus is unfavorable as it extends travel times and thus decreases customer satisfaction.
 Further, short travel times and direct connections with few stops are crucial to gain and sustain market share.
 Even for very long lines, including breaks can be disadvantageous as most customers travel only for a particular segment on the bus.
 Customers traveling a short ride segment (of, e.g., 2 hours) might not want their travel time to be interrupted by a break.
 Operating such lines permanently with two drivers could avoid breaks and extended travel times for passengers but would heavily increase operational costs.

 As cost-efficient operations are essential for a coach company's success, coach companies prefer to exchange drivers instead of double-booking drivers on buses in order to reduce operational cost.
 Here, a sufficiently rested driver replaces an exhausted driver once she reaches her driving or working time limit.
 Contrary to other crew scheduling applications, these driver exchanges may not only take place at regular customer stops but additionally at arbitrary service stations along or near the route.
 Here, driving a short detour to reach a service station is acceptable.
 Thus, both the drivers' routes and the exact vehicle route for a ride must be defined.
+Specifically, the coach company has to assign drivers to bus rides and schedule the driver's working, driving, and break times.
+For each ride, potential intermediate stops and exact departure times must be set.
+Note that we use the terms ride, vehicle route, and bus route interchangeably in the remainder of the paper.
 While drivers may use any means of transport to change their location, coach companies favor drivers to travel as passengers on their own bus lines to save costs.
 Therefore, we assume for the \gls{DRSPMS} that drivers can only move by deadheading or steering a bus of their company.